CorrDetective/CorrDetective.github.io/_posts/2022-09-17-koen_nomination.md

 The TU/e Academic Awards is an annual event where Eindhoven University of Technology celebrates students and researchers who produced the best thesis, in four different categories: Bachelor, Master, EngD, and PhD.
 For each category, one student/researcher is nominated from each department.
 Winners are chosen by an independent multidisciplinary panel of professors.

-This nomination alone is a well deserved recognition for his hard work on the project, leading to a honourable graduation and a paper at a pretigious conference.
+This nomination alone is a well deserved recognition for his hard work on the project, leading to a honourable graduation and a paper at a prestigious conference.
 We are obviously cheering for him to win.
 Go Koen!